vsrinivas/fuchsia/examples/HOWTO_FLUTTER.md

 the `Module` interface.
 It shows a simple flutter text widget displaying "Hello, world!" on the screen.

-## Counter Example
+## Counter

 (located in `counter_flutter/`)

 This example consists of two modules: parent and child.
 The parent module runs as the top-level module and spawns a child module.
 Each module displays the shared counter value, and the value can be increased or decreased from both modules.
-The main purpose of this example is to demonstrate the followings:
+The main purpose of this example is to demonstrate the following
+aspects:

-* Starting a new module as a child, using the Story service.
+* Starting a new module as a child, using the `Story` service.
 * Composing the child's UI into the parent's widget tree using `ChildView`.
-* Exchanging data between modules using a shared Link service.
+* Exchanging data between modules using a shared `Link` service.

 ## Running the Examples on Fuchsia